 Founder and Managing Partner

 Prior to Maguire Partners, he was a Director at Cushman & Wakefield where he started his real estate career.
-During his 16 year tenure at Cushman & Wakefield, he headed institutional accounts for a number of Fortune 1000 companies including Chubb & Son, Dow Jones, Viacom, MTV, Pacific Bell, Texaco, and Interpublic Group.
+During his 16-year tenure at Cushman & Wakefield, he headed institutional accounts for several Fortune 1000 companies including Chubb & Son, Dow Jones, Viacom, MTV, Pacific Bell, Texaco, and Interpublic Group.
 He was among the top one percent of brokers and negotiated some of the largest leasing deals in the country at the time including the AT&T Center (200,000 square feet), MTV’s western regional headquarters (100,000 square feet), and Dow Jones’s administration facility in Midtown Manhattan (300,000 square feet).

 Mr. Planting received his B.A. in Economics with Honors from the University of California, Berkeley.
-He is an active member of the Urban Land Institute and the International Council of Shopping Centers.
+He is a Trustee of Loyola High School and Chairman o f the Hollywood Partnership B.I.D.
 He is a guest lecturer at the UCLA Anderson School of Management and the USC Lusk Center for Real Estate Development.

 In addition, Mr. Wagman served as Vice Chairman of CityView, a leading real estate investment firm focused on urban residential and mixed-use properties through multiple institutional funds; and was the founder, Chairman and CEO of Hycel Properties Company in St. Louis where he developed and owned the Saint Louis Galleria, one of the premier retail properties in the U.S. Mr. Wagman began his career as an attorney at the international law firm Bryan Cave, LLP.

 Mr. Wagman has been closely involved with ICSC for 25 years, serving as both a Trustee and Vice President, and with ULI.
 He is the founding Chair of ICSC’s Mixed-Use Committee and twice chaired its highly successful Mixed-Use Conference and served as Chair of ULI’s Place Making Conference, Chair of ULI’s Entertainment Retail Conference, Chair of the ICSC Spring Convention in Las Vegas, and Chair of ICSC’s Entertainment Conference.
-Mr. Wagman is a graduate of the Young Presidents Organization (YPO), a member of the World Presidents Organization (WPO), and Past Chair of WPOLA.
+Mr. Wagman is a graduate of the Young Presidents Organization (YPO), a member of YPOG, and Past Chair of YPOG-LA.
 He has served on numerous civic, corporate, charitable, and university boards.
 Mr. Wagman holds a B.A. from the University of Pennsylvania, a B.S. in Economics from the Wharton School, and a J.D. from the University of Pennsylvania Law School.

 Senior Vice President